12 Japanese Punctuation Marks You Need to Know

 三点リーダー (さんてん りーだー) — santen rīdā (ellipsis) are used in Japanese the same way as in English, but more often.

-Whether you need to indicate a pause, a length of time going by or a moment of awkwardness, an ellipsis is the way to go.
+Whether you need to indicate a pause, a length of time or a moment of awkwardness, an ellipsis is the way to go.

 私は本当に不器用です… (わたし は ほんとう に ぶきよう です…)